North Cottonwood Trail

 Crowds: Moderate to heavy

 North Cottonwood Creek flows west out of the Bridgers before connecting with two other tributaries and ultimately joining the Gallatin River north of Belgrade.
 The North Cottonwood Trail follows its namesake creek toward its headwaters near Hardscrabble Peak.
-Start the hike through flat, grassy meadows until the first creek crossing, where you are presented with a choice.
-Here, you can either go left through a gate, following a two-track road through the Half Circle Ranch to the forest boundary, or stay straight and take on the switchbacks that march straight up the foothills.
-The two trails reconnect on the south side of the creek about a mile up the drainage.
-(Note: the access granted through the ranch is a privilege not to be taken advantage of.
-Please stay on the trail and leave all gates as you find them.)
-From the junction, the path meanders along the stream and climbs into the alpine, ultimately connecting to the Bridger Foothills National Recreation Trail at Bridger Divide.
+Start the hike through flat, grassy meadows until the first creek crossing.
+After this, take on the switchbacks that march straight up the foothills before wrapping back into the North Cottonwood drainage to the creek.
+You'll arrive at a junction where you can head north towards Johnson Canyon on a trail strewn with rock debris, or continue east on a meandering path along the stream that climbs into the alpine, ultimately connecting to the Bridger Foothills National Recreation Trail at Bridger Divide.

 Prime time is May-October, unless you are skiing.
 As soon as the snow starts to fly in the fall it can hold through the winter.
 In early spring expect muddy conditions increasing as you climb higher.